 Using yoga poses while breathing, this exercise helps reduce tension and anxiety.

 - Breathe deeply through your nose and relax

 - As you count to 3, inhale and roll your shoulders up to your chin.

 - Exhale and roll your shoulders down as you count to 4

 - Repeat and focus on your breathing

 For more breathing exercises for kids, check out the free breathing printables here:

 Movement and Yoga Breaks for Kids at School

 Sitting at a desk all day can make you feel restless and jittery.
 No one wants to sit down all day long, especially not kiddos.
 Take a break and practice these exercises to get all your wiggles out during school!

-Try these simple exercises to shake off the tension before continuing:
+Try these simple exercises to shake off the tension before starting the yoga poses: